aws-samples/sample-flexible-instance-starter/README.md

 When the instances are stopped, the instance type is reverted to the original one.

-Only instances with the Tag flexible=true are managed by this automation.
+Only instances with the Tag Flexible=true are managed by this automation.

 ## Architecture